Vegetables · CruciferousBrassica oleracea var. gongylodes

 Health Benefits

-• Exceptionally rich in Vitamin C — one cup of raw kohlrabi provides nearly 140% of the daily recommended intake, supporting immune function and collagen production
+• Exceptional Vitamin C content — one cup of raw kohlrabi provides nearly 140% of the daily recommended intake, making it one of the richest vegetable sources of this essential antioxidant that supports immune function and skin health.

-• Good source of potassium (350mg per cup), helping regulate blood pressure and support cardiovascular health
+• Good source of potassium (350mg per cup), an essential mineral that helps regulate blood pressure, supports proper muscle contraction, and maintains fluid balance in the body.

-• Very low calorie density (only 27 calories per 100g) while being nutrient-dense, making it an excellent food for weight management
+• Very low calorie density — only 27 calories per 100g — combined with high water content (91%) and good fiber, making kohlrabi an excellent food for weight management and healthy snacking.

 When should I plant Kohlrabi?